AlibabaCloudDocs/ecs/intl.en-US/Images/Alibaba Cloud Linux 2/Features and interfaces supported by Alibaba Cloud Linux 2/Use Alibaba Cloud Linux 2 images in an on-premises environment.md

 You can use one of the following methods to start the KVM.
 Then, use the account information in the `user-data` configuration file to log on to the KVM.

 -   Use libvirt to start the KVM.
-    1. Create a configuration file of the XML format on your local computer.
-The name of the sample file is `alinux2.xml`.
-The content of the file is as follows.
-You can modify the XML-formatted configuration file as needed.
+    1. Create a configuration file in the XML format on your on-premises computer.
+The sample file is named `alinux2.xml` and contains the following content: You can modify the XML-formatted configuration file.

         ```
         <domain type='kvm'>
             <name>alinux2</name>
-            <memory>1048576</memory> <! -- 1 GB memory. -->
+            <memory>1048576</memory> <! -- 1 GB memory -->
             <vcpu>1</vcpu>
             <os>
                 <type arch='x86_64'>hvm</type>